-This is an incredible use of a double entendre – saying one thing with the intention of being understood to convey a message that would be socially awkward, or even offensive to state directly.
+This is an incredible use of a double entendre – saying one thing to be understood to convey a message that would be socially awkward or even offensive to state directly.

-Solomon argues about the indignity and shame of what is meant to be a private matter that is exposed to be publicly displayed.
-This indecent exposure is concerning the life-seed of mankind flowing in the streets not just water from a cistern.
-His suggestive advice is to not allow your stream to be shared with strangers.
+Solomon argues about the indignity and shame of what is meant to be a private matter exposed to be publicly displayed.
+This indecent exposure concerns the life-seed of humanity flowing in the streets, not just water from a cistern.
+His suggestive advice is not to allow your stream to be shared with strangers.

 This culture has lost all refinement regarding their private affairs – sexting, indecent photography, sexual suggestions, etc. – they are exposing themselves to public disgrace.